ATTENTION!

 Is Squalicum Harbor in Bellingham the best way to get to the San Juan Islands? - YES!

 Places to go, and places to travel are easy to find in the San Juans.
 For me cheap travel is part of the deal.
 What can be less expensive than going on a cruise with your own boat, it's like having your own condo rental or vacation house with you all the time.
 Okay maybe boat camping is a little squeezed, but the big problem is, where do you launch, and where do you leave your car for a week or more?
-Squalicum Harbor in Bellingham is a resounding first choice and parking is free, no others come close for time, distance, convenience, facilities, none in my opinion.!
+Squalicum Harbor in Bellingham is a resounding first choice and parking is free, (Update: better check with harbormaster) no others come close for time, distance, convenience, facilities, none in my opinion.!

 Squalicum Harbor launching ramp in Bellingham, Wa